Photographing your special Mercedes-Benz

 - If it is remotely possible, undercarriage images are important, particularly on MBs from the ’50s, ’60s and ’70s where rust issues would be particularly relevant.
 Be sure to use flash for undercarriage images or they will not be beneficial.
 We photograph undercarriages of virtually ALL of our cars even those well into the late ’90s and early ’00s models.

 - Shooting most/all identification stamps/plates is always important, particularly if your car has an overseas audience.

 The photo tutorial below provides some inspiration for your photo shoot.
 It happens to cover an SL but you can apply most of the shots to any car.

 And if you have any questions drop us a note and we’ll assist.
-You can view our photography techniques by viewing our listings via the OUR CARS link.
+You can view our photography techniques by viewing our listings via this OUR CARS link.
 Keep in mind some of our consignment cars were shot by the owners.